ArcticNAP

 Abstract

-We propose to use an unprecedented combination of in-situ measurements, satellite-based observations, and numerical weather prediction data to reveal natural Arctic processes that drive climate-relevant aerosol properties.
+We propose to use an unprecedented combination of in situ measurements, satellite-based observations and numerical weather prediction data to reveal the processes controlling natural Arctic aerosols and driving climate-relevant aerosol properties.
 Aerosol data are available from eight Arctic observatories covering up to 30 years, and from two high Arctic drift expeditions.
-By developing a latent variable model, which accommodates the different data types, time series with gaps, and domain knowledge for constraints, we will explore relationships between environmental variables, such as sea ice extent, chlorophyll-a concentrations, or meteorological conditions, and the aerosol target variables.
+By developing a latent variable model, which accommodates the different data types, time series with gaps, and domain knowledge for constraints, we explore relationships between environmental variables, such as sea ice extent, chlorophyll-a concentrations, or meteorological conditions, and aerosol concentrations.
+After quantifying these relationships, we compare the output from five Earth System models (ESM) against the data driven model results, to identify where ESMs can be improved.
+This project is an important step in this research field, as the response of the Arctic environment to future climate change (including atmospheric and oceanic conditions) remains an open research question and provides an avenue for continuing research.

 People

-Eliza has joined the academic team as a senior scientist.
-She previously worked as a postdoctoral researcher at the Massachusetts Institute of Technology (2012-2013), Empa (2013-2017) and the University of Innsbruck (2017-2020).
-Eliza received her PhD in Atmospheric Science from the Max Planck Institute for Chemistry in 2012, and her Bachelor degree with Honours in Antarctic Science from the University of Tasmania in 2008.
-Her previous research has centered around the use of novel isotopic measurements and modelling approaches in atmospheric and biogeosciences, in particular the nitrogen cycle.
-Her research at SDSC will focus on data analytics and machine learning approaches in environmental and natural sciences.
+Eliza started at SDSC in March 2021, working as a Senior Scientist as part of the SDSC's academic team.
+She had previously worked as a postdoctoral researcher at the Massachusetts Institute of Technology (2012-2013), Empa (2013-2017), and the University of Innsbruck (2017-2020).
+Eliza had received her PhD in Atmospheric Science from the Max Planck Institute for Chemistry in 2012, and her Bachelor’s degree with Honours in Antarctic Science from the University of Tasmania in 2008.
+Her previous research had centered around the use of novel isotopic measurements and modeling approaches in atmospheric and biogeosciences, particularly the nitrogen cycle.
+Her research at SDSC was to focus on data analytics and machine learning approaches in environmental and natural sciences.
+Eliza's mission with SDSC ended in September 2024.

 Michele received a Ph.D. in Environmental Sciences from the University of Lausanne (Switzerland) in 2013.
 He was then a visiting postdoc in the CALVIN group, Institute of Perception, Action and Behaviour of the School of Informatics at the University of Edinburgh, Scotland (2014-2016).
 He then joined the Multimodal Remote Sensing and the Geocomputation groups at the Geography department of the University of Zurich, Switzerland (2016-2017).
 His main research activities were at the interface of computer vision, machine and deep learning for the extraction of information from aerial photos, satellite optical images and geospatial data in general.